medcomdk/MedComLandingPage/docs/index.md

 Due to the above mentioned, the <a href="#Tab1"> Table 1</a> is divided into three parts:
 1. MedCom's FHIR standards describes the MedCom FHIR standards and their business requirements.
-2. Terminology describes the terminology XDS-metadata used in the MedCom FHIR standards.
+2. Terminology describes the terminology used in the MedCom FHIR standards.
 3. Generic profiles describes the profiles used across MedCom FHIR standards.

 <br>